Decay of correlations and thermodynamic limit for the circular Riesz gas: Introduction

 \subsection{Related questions and perspective}

 \

 \paragraph{\bf{DLR equations and number-rigidity}} Having proved the existence of an infinite volume limit for the circular Riesz gas, a natural question is then to study the $\Riesz_{s,\beta}$ process from a statistical physics perspective.
-The first step in that direction is to establish the Dubroshin-Landford-Ruelle (DLR) equations for the $\Riesz_{s,\beta}$ process as was done for the $\Sine_\beta$ process in \cite{dereudre2021dlr}.
+The first step in that direction could be to establish the Dubroshin-Landford-Ruelle (DLR) equations for the $\Riesz_{s,\beta}$ process as was done for the $\Sine_\beta$ process in \cite{dereudre2021dlr}.
 We refer to \cite{Georgii+2011} for a presentation of DLR equations in the context of lattice gases and to \cite{dereudre2019introduction} in the context of point processes.
-A question of interest is then to study the number-rigidity property within the family of long-range Riesz gases.
-Number-rigidity is a qualitative property, recently put forward in \cite{ghosh2017rigidity} which says the following: a point process is number-rigid whenever given any compact domain of $\dR^d$, the knowledge of the exterior determines in a deterministic fashion the number of points inside the domain.
+A question of interest is then to study the number-rigidity property, recently put forward in \cite{ghosh2017rigidity}, within the family of Riesz gases.
+Let us recall that a point process is said to be number-rigid whenever given any compact domain of $\dR^d$, the knowledge of the exterior determines in a deterministic fashion the number of points inside the domain.
 Number-rigidity is a quite surprising phenomenon, which has been proved to occur for the 1D log-gas independently in \cite{chhaibi2018rigidity} and in \cite{dereudre2021dlr} using DLR equations.
-The recent work \cite{dereudre2021number} also provides a strategy to discard number-rigidity.
-Together with the local laws of \cite{boursier2021optimal}, the result of \cite{dereudre2021number} should tell that the $\Riesz_{s,\beta}$ process is not number-rigid for $s\in (0,1)$.
-This reflects a major difference between the log-gas which is purely long-range and the Riesz gas for which the effective energy is short-range. \\
+The recent work \cite{dereudre2021number}, providing a strategy to rule out number-rigidity, should imply together with the local laws of \cite{boursier2021optimal}, that the $\Riesz_{s,\beta}$ process is not number-rigid for $s\in (0,1)$.
+This would highlight a difference between the log-gas and the long-range Riesz gas for which the effective energy is short-range. \\

 \paragraph{\bf{Regularity of the free energy}} A natural question is to investigate the regularity with respect to $\beta$ of the infinite volume process $\Riesz_{s,\beta}$.
 A way to address this problem is to study the regularity of the free energy of the infinite Riesz gas, which is defined by